aryakou/COMP-2800-Team-BBY-08/README.md

 # Meta MoLog
 Beyond your typical journal, access your secure quarantine chronicles from any device.
 Features include: listed time, date, and serverless storage.

+## Organisation
+The repository's master is organized into multiple folders that indicate.
+Libraries, tests, resources, public, and source folder which also contains other components and containers.
+Please contact us if you would like to further add to the repository.

 ## Getting Started